ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-certification-dynamodb.md

 Secondary Indexes - total of 5 global indexes and 5 secondary indexes for a total of 10 per table

-* secondary local indexes - same partition key different sort key( has the same hash key as the table, but a different range key); consumes tables defined read capacity; can only be created WITH the table not after the table has been created.
+* Secondary Local Indexes - same partition key different sort key( has the same hash key as the table, but a different range key); consumes tables defined read capacity; can only be created WITH the table not after the table has been created.

-* global indexes - uses a different partition key and a different sort key (an index with a hash and range key that can be different from those on the table.) - A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions.
+* Global Indexes - uses a different partition key and a different sort key (an index with a hash and range key that can be different from those on the table.) - A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions.
 Global indexes have completely different read/write capacity units.

 ### Read capacity unit estimation
 one strongly consistent read per second and two eventually consistent read per second up to 4KB